 Performance and Portfolio Update

-- The Pax MSCI EAFE ESG Leaders Index Fund trailed the MSCI EAFE Index (EAFE Index) in the first quarter of 2019.
+- The Pax MSCI EAFE ESG Leaders Index Fund outperformed the MSCI EAFE Index (EAFE Index) during the first quarter of 2020.

 Figures include reinvested dividends, capital gains distributions and changes in principal value.

 3The inception date for the Pax MSCI EAFE ESG Leaders Index Fund Institutional Class is January 27, 2011, and the Investor Class inception date is March 31, 2014.